 The services of a guide can be both useful and illuminating, as they’ll be able to help you identify local species and interpret the landscapes you pass through; ask at the ranger station at the entrance for recommendations.

 Costa Rica’s premier ecotourism destination flourishes with primitive ferns and has more kinds of plants, birds and butterflies than the whole of Europe; 367 species of bird alone have been identified here.
-The wonderfully remote, wildlife-rich Reserva Rara Avis has a 30km network of excellent trails, which are well marked and offer walks of thirty minutes to several hours.
+The wonderfully remote, wildlife-rich Reserva Rara Avis Dropdown content has a 30km network of excellent trails, which are well marked and offer walks of thirty minutes to several hours.

 Given the effort it takes to reach the reserve, it’s worth staying for a couple of nights and exploring.
 The informative guided walks are a great opportunity for spotting some of the reserve’s abundant wildlife; night walks are also possible, and show you a different side of the rainforest.